-viniyogaDevanāgarī: विनियोग Translation: application Similar words:yoga Opposite words:viyoga Related concepts:yoga, asat, sat
+viniyogaDevanāgarī: विनियोग Translation: employment, use, application Similar words:yoga Opposite words:viyoga Related concepts:yoga, asat, sat

 Appears inYoga Sūtra: